Is your experience with lupus preventing you from booking that dream trip? It doesn’t have to be that way; make sure you have Travel Insurance.

 Systemic lupus erythematosus, also known as lupus, is a chronic disease that causes joint pain, skin rashes, and fatigue.
 Unfortunately, there is no cure, but if treatment begins early, symptoms have been known to improve.

 Lupus symptoms may present themselves unexpectedly and flare up from time to time.
-As it is unknown when these flare-ups will occur, having Travel Insurance will give you peace of mind knowing that you’re covered if an outbreak happens while you’re abroad or if you need to cancel your holiday due to Lupus.
+As it is unknown when these flare-ups will occur, having Travel Insurance for lupus will give you peace of mind knowing that you’re covered if an outbreak happens while you’re abroad or if you need to cancel your holiday due to a Lupus related emergency.

 Experiencing a lupus flare-up can be quite unpleasant, and while nobody likes to assume that a medical emergency will happen on holiday, it is best to be prepared.
-Having Travel Insurance that covers you in the event of needing emergency medical treatment abroad will give you confidence when travelling.
+Having Travel Insurance that covers lupus, along with any other medical conditions you may have, will give you the confidence that you will be covered in the event of needing emergency medical treatment abroad.

 If you would like to speak to one of our Travel Insurance specialists over the phone, call us today.